Safeguarding Task Force

 A final report, including any recommendations, is expected to be handed down to the Minister in December.

-To find out more about the discussion paper and the consultation, visit the Disability Advocate page on the Office of the Public Advocate website.
+To find out more about the discussion paper and the consultation, visit the Office of the Public Advocate website.

 Recommendations Progress Report

 Recommendation 1: Completed